TFCPHYS 92F : Foundation Physics 2

 |Capability 6:||Social and Environmental Responsibilities|

-- Contribute to collaborative problem-solving exercises and laboratory work.
-(Capability 1, 2, 3, 4 and 6)
+- Contribute to group-based problem solving and experimental work.
+(Capability 2, 4 and 6)

 |Laboratories||15%||Group & Individual Coursework|

 |Final Exam||50%||Individual Examination|